BioinformaticsSTU/RBPvsMIR/README.md

 where the subcommand can be one of these:

 - **pita**    :  Pita would be chosen as the algorithm to search the miRNAs binding sites
-- **targetscan**    :  targetScan would be chosen as the algorithm to search the miRNAs binding sites
+- **targetscan**    :  TargetScan would be chosen as the algorithm to search the miRNAs binding sites
-- **union**    :  Pita and targetscan would be used as the algorithms to search the miRNAs binding sites and the results would be combined
+- **union**    :  Pita and TargetScan would be used as the algorithms to search the miRNAs binding sites and the results would be combined
-- **intersection**    :  Pita and targetscan would be used as the algorithms to search the miRNAs binding sites and the results would be intersected
+- **intersection**    :  Pita and TargetScan would be used as the algorithms to search the miRNAs binding sites and the results would be intersected

 ----------------------------